tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

      only apply preconditioner

  ``relative_tolerance`` :
-     convergence criterion based on relative residual l_2-norm
+     convergence criterion based on relative residual l_2-norm, default 1e-6

  ``absolute_tolerance`` :
-    convergence criterion based on the l_2-norm of the residual
+    convergence criterion based on the l_2-norm of the residual, default 1e-50

  ``max_iterations`` :
-    maximum number of iterations
+    maximum number of iterations, default 1500

 Preconditioner can be selected with the keyword **preconditioner**.